seed-hypermedia/mintter/README.md

 #### Auto-Update a Site

-If you want the site to auto update to latest images when they are pushed, just execute the installation command with the `--auto-update` flag.
+If you want the site to auto update to latest stable images when they are pushed, just execute the installation command with the `--auto-update` flag.
 Ex:
 ```shell
 sh <(curl -sL https://go.hyper.media/website_deployment.sh) https://example.com --auto-update